openseedbox/openseedbox/README.md

 *Note* if you change the username/password from the defaults, then you'll need to specify them as environment variables below.

+**PostgreSQL**
+1. OpenSeedbox also supports PostgreSQL as database server.
+Here is a `docker` command to start one:

+	`docker run --name openseedbox-postgres -e POSTGRES_USER=openseedbox -e POSTGRES_PASSWORD=openseedbox -e POSTGRES_DB=openseedbox -d postgres`

+*Note:* You should configure the Frontend manually to connect to the PostgreSQL database!

 **Installing the Frontend**

 1. The following command will start an openseedbox container and map it to port 443 on your host: